 Review summary: Sony A7S vs Panasonic GH5

-So how do things add up?
+So what conclusions can be drawn?
 Is the Sony A7S better than the Panasonic GH5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Sony Alpha A7S: